🌲 Front Range Plant FinderPlant finder

 Crataegus mollis

-Hawthorn — Downy (Crataegus mollis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 25–30 ft tall and 20–25 ft wide, and needs low to medium water.
+Downy Hawthorn (Crataegus mollis) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 25–30 ft tall and 20–25 ft wide, needs low to medium water, and prefers full sun to partial shade.
 Rust.

 low to medium water25–30 ft tall and 20–25 ft wideXeric / water-wiseDeer-resistant